Cold Calling – Know Your Rights

 What Else Can You Do?

-can file a complaint with the SEC, FINRA, your state’s securities regulator or
+- Report abusive cold callers.
+You can file a complaint with the SEC, FINRA, your state’s securities regulator or the FTC:

 - Tell intrusive